Symmetric kiloparsec-scale radio knots in NGC 7213: evidence for a confined weak jet and recurrent nuclear activity

 \subsection{MeerKAT}

-We made use of archival MeerKAT observations (project ID 20221023-0008; PI: Cotton) obtained in January 2023 in the L band (856--1712~MHz).
+We made use of archival MeerKAT observations (project ID SCI-20220822-LM-01; PI: Cotton) obtained in January 2023 in the L band (856--1712~MHz).
 Raw visibilities were reduced using the \textsc{OxKAT} pipeline \citep{Heywood2020}, a semi-automated calibration and imaging framework developed for MeerKAT continuum observations.
 The pipeline performs automated radio-frequency interference flagging, delay and bandpass calibration, complex gain calibration, and flux-density scale calibration using standard calibrator models.
-Imaging is carried out with \textsc{WSCLEAN} \citep{Offringa2014,Offringa2017}, adopting multi-frequency synthesis and multi-scale deconvolution to accurately reconstruct both compact and extended emission.
-Briggs weighting is used to achieve an optimal balance between sensitivity and angular resolution.
-Several rounds of phase-only and amplitude self-calibration are applied to improve the image fidelity.
+Imaging was carried out with \textsc{WSCLEAN} \citep{Offringa2014,Offringa2017}, adopting multi-frequency synthesis and multi-scale deconvolution to accurately reconstruct both compact and extended emission.
+Briggs weighting was used to achieve an optimal balance between sensitivity and angular resolution.
+Several rounds of phase-only and amplitude self-calibration were applied to improve the image fidelity.
 The final images reach rms noise levels close to the theoretical thermal limit.